rushatgabhane/blame-gpt/README.md

   - [ ] The solver can then use these tests to see if solution is correct, and run in a loop.

 - **Review bot**
+  - [ ] Analyze old performance improvement PRs.
+And build a review bot that catches and suggests the improvements.
   - [ ] Analyze past deploy blockers and build a **review bot** to prevent new deploy blockers

 - **QA test steps generation**